djrollins/djrollins.github.io/_drafts/2016-10-16-sdl2-internals-windowing-p1.md

 You'll notice that I glossed over how SDL2 detects whether the library exists on the system and how it gets access to the library symbols in the platform specific code.
-This is a large topic that deserves its own post so I will cover that in the nex installment.
+This is a large topic that deserves its own post so I will cover that in the next installment.